-Students who have completed a First-Year Seminar and earned a "B" or better in HONR 402: Peer Mentoring, can become mentors for new Honors students.
-Mentors help with Honors Welcome Week, which includes early move-in and the Honors Retreat.
-Mentors also serve as teaching assistants for HONR 298O: Honors Orientation during the Fall semester.
+Students who have completed HONR 102 and earned a "B" or better in HONR 402: Peer Mentoring and are in good academic standing in the Honors College, can become mentors for new Honors students.
+Mentors help with the Honors Welcome Week, which includes early move-in and the Honors Retreat which is held during Welcome Week.
+Mentors also serve as teaching assistants for HONR 102: Introduction to Honors during the Fall semester.
 Students can earn Honors credit through the mentor program by taking HONR 402: Peer Mentoring and HONR 490: Teaching Practicum.